Malmö stad

 RIKC - English

-Roma Information and Knowledge Center (RIKC) coordinates issues regarding the national minority of Roma in Malmö municipality.
+Roma Information and Knowledge Center (RIKC) coordinates the work regarding the national minority of Roma in Malmö municipality.

-The aim of RIKC is to, in accordance with the Swedish legislation on minorities, increase participation and influence of the Roma community in society.
+The aim of RIKC is to, in accordance with the Swedish legislation on minorities, increase participation of the Roma minority in society, counteract discrimination and vulnerability, and protect and strengthen culture and language.
+The center is a part of Malmö municipality and belongs to the Department of Culture.

 This is RIKC

-• A municipal information and knowledge centre which work to increase Roma participation and influence in society.
+• A municipal information and knowledge centre which work to increase the human rights of the Roma minority in society

-• Educating civil servants in Malmö municipality and employees within other organisations and municipalities.
+• Educating civil servants within the municipality and other organisations and municipalities

-• Individual support through a citizens office and through support in meetings with authorities.
+• Individual support through a citizens office and support in meetings with authorities

 • The center has a holistic and multidisciplinary approach